jcgsr/jun-InstrumentalEnglish/_posts/aula-16.md

 ---
 title: "A1 - Aula 16"

-excerpt: "Nessa aula: família, verbo (there is/are), possessivo ('s)."
+excerpt: "Nessa aula: família, verbos (there is/are, to meet), possessivo ('s)."
 coverImage: "/assets/blog/aula-16/cover.jpg"
 date: "2022-08-14T06:29+03:00"
 author: